Samakwa/Unittest_for_RSS/README.md

  <  More descriptions coming....>

-To produme a HTML report, run the following script on command prompt: python scriptFileName.py > TestReport.HTML
+To produce a HTML report, run the following script on command prompt:

+python scriptFileName.py > TestReport.HTML